2014 Oddset Hockey Games

-The 2014 Oddset Hockey Games is played between 1–4 May 2014.
+The 2014 Oddset Hockey Games was played between 1 and 4 May 2014.
 The Czech Republic, Finland, Sweden and Russia play a round-robin for a total of three games per team and six games in total.
-Five of the matches are played in the Ericsson Globe in Stockholm, Sweden, and one match in the Hartwall Arena in Helsinki, Finland.
+Four of the matches are played in the Ericsson Globe in Johanneshov, Stockholm, Sweden, one match in the next-door Hovet, and one match in the Hartwall Arena in Helsinki, Finland.
 Finland won the tournament for the fifth time.
 The tournament is a part of the 2013–14 Euro Hockey Tour.